CodaGott/golang/loops/loops note.md

 Golang has multiple ways in which one can write for loops.

-for loop is used to excute a block of code multiple times.
+for loop is used to execute a block of code multiple times.

 for loop Syntax in GO:

     1. for condition {
         action
     }